 Also, to retain more iron in cooked foods - cook foods in a minimal amount of water to avoid iron deficiency symptoms.

-Leavening as well as the fermentation of grains and especially of soy
+Leavening as well as the fermentation of grains and legumes like soybeans

-will also remove anti-nutrients which helps with the absorption of iron.
+will remove anti-nutrients which helps with the absorption of iron.

-Soaking and sprouting grains, beans, nuts, and seeds will also help to
+Soaking and sprouting your grains, beans, nuts, and seeds will also help to

-enhance better absorption of iron by removing anti-nutrients like phytic acid that blocks
+enhance better absorption of iron by removing anti-nutrients like phytic acid which blocks

 If you have iron deficiency symptoms, do not eat an excess of